 A Full-Body Workout

-Swimming is one of the best exercises for dogs as it uses all the muscles in their body.
+Swimming is one of the best exercises for German Shepherds as it uses all the muscles in their body.
 By swimming regularly, your dog will be able to tone their whole body, as well as improve the movement of their larger joints, more than other exercises.

 Aside from improving overall tone and fitness, it also provides a lot of other health benefits like keeping your dog’s heart and lungs healthy, increasing stamina, improving circulation, and a lot more.